 Bob Dennis from Bebington Photographic Society gave us a lecture on "What A Judge Looks For" and then came back later in the year to put his advice into practice and judged our "Groups" competition.

 There are 4 club competitions per year.
-There is a slight change to our scoring system this year.
 Top 5 placings score points, but only the highest scoring image per entrant scores (in each discipline - prints and digital images).
 Also points are scored for each entry.
 The points are accumulated over the 4 competitions with the highest scorer being named Photographer Of The Year.
 Competitions are open to all fully paid up club members, but are not mandatory.

 In addition, one member will be named as "Most Improved Photographer Of The Year".
 This is usually based on competition performance from one year to the next, and subjective opinion of the committee on images shown on member's work nights, and club social media.